 I OVERVIEW OF TRADE DEFENCE INSTRUMENTS

 Turkey ranks among the World Trade Organization's (WTO's) top 10 users of anti-dumping measures.
-Between 1995 and 2014, Turkey was ranked 10th among WTO members in terms of the number of anti-dumping investigations initiated and 7th in terms of the number of anti-dumping measures imposed.
-The anti-dumping measures imposed by Turkey mostly concerned plastics and rubber, textiles, and base metals.2 Indeed, the total number of anti-dumping and anti-subsidy investigations that Turkey has initiated at the time of writing is 200.3
+Between 1995 and 2014, Turkey was ranked 10th among WTO members in terms of the number of anti-dumping investigations initiated and seventh in terms of the number of anti-dumping measures imposed, which mostly concerned plastics and rubber, textiles, and base metals.2 Indeed, Turkey has to this date conducted 232 trade defence investigations (including anti-dumping, anti-subsidy, anti-circumvention and safeguard investigations).3

-Eventually, the Directorate General for Imports may decide to conduct surveillance upon a written application or ex officio.
+The Directorate General may decide to conduct surveillance upon a written application or ex officio.

 II LEGAL FRAMEWORK

-While liberalising its economy and thus facilitating imports, Turkey felt the need to somehow protect its domestic producers.
+While liberalising its economy, facilitating imports, Turkey felt the need to somehow protect its domestic producers.
 In that context, the first legislation providing for trade defence instruments was adopted in 1989.
-Since then, Turkey has been one of the developing countries that intensively used trade remedies (particularly anti-dumping measures) both to protect its domestic industries and to respond to measures taken by other states affecting Turkish exports.
+Since then, Turkey has been one of the developing countries that intensively used trade defence instruments both to protect its domestic industries and to respond to measures taken by other states affecting Turkish exports.

-In terms of liberalisation, Turkey went further by taking part in the European Union Customs Union in 1995, which meant adopting the EU's common external tariff and the compulsory alignment with the EU's Common Trade Policy.4
+In terms of liberalisation, Turkey went further by forming a customs union with the EU in 1995, which meant adopting the EU's common external tariff and compulsory alignment with the EU's Common Trade Policy.4

-Turkey is also a member of the WTO and is therefore bound by WTO agreements.
-These include the General Agreement on Tariffs and Trade (GATT 1994) and the annexed agreements such as the Agreement on Subsidies and Countervailing Measures and the Agreement on Trade-Related Investment Measures that include provisions on investment incentives.
-In brief, these provide that Turkey cannot:
+Turkey is also a member of the WTO and is therefore bound by the Agreement Establishing the World Trade Organization, as well as the annexed agreements including the General Agreement on Tariffs and Trade (GATT 1994), the Agreement on Subsidies and Countervailing Measures, the Agreement on Implementation of Article VI of GATT 19945 (the Anti-Dumping Agreement) and the Agreement on Safeguards.

 i Anti-dumping and anti-subsidy legislation